 Engravers: The Reverse design (the tail or State-side of the Quarter) was created by Joseph Menna (search the coin for the engraver's initials: 'jfm').

 The original Observe design (the front or Washington-side of the Quarter) was created by John Flanagan and first appeared in 1932.
 For the 50 State Quarters series, Flanagan's design was modified by William Cousins: the portrait of Washington was slightly reduced to accomodate the moving of the legends from the Reverse to the Obverse.

 Reverse Inscriptions for the Utah Quarter:

 Number of Utah Quarters Minted:

-The quarter for the Arches National Park (located north of Moab, UT) will be issued in 2014.
-It will be the third coin issued in 2014 and the 23rd coin (of 56) in the America-the-Beautiful Quarter series.
+The quarter for the Arches National Park (located north of Moab, UT) was issued in 2014, the third coin issued in 2014 and the 23rd coin (of 56) in the America-the-Beautiful Quarter series.

-The following quarters will be issued in 2014: Great Smoky Mountains National Park (Tennessee), Shenandoah National Park (Virginia), Arches National Park (Utah), Great Sand Dunes National Park (Colorado) & Everglades National Park (Florida).
+The following quarters were issued in 2014: Great Smoky Mountains National Park (Tennessee), Shenandoah National Park (Virginia), Arches National Park (Utah), Great Sand Dunes National Park (Colorado) & Everglades National Park (Florida).

 Other Roadside Stops ...

 Off-the-Road Links ...

 In closing, please keep in mind that we can not guarantee the accuracy or timeliness of the information on this website, so use with care.
 We encourage you to double-check the information that is critical to you.